 Ankokuji is a Zen Buddhist temple with a known history dating back as far as 1345.
-It is a Zen Buddhist temple, part of the Haitoku-ji branch of the Rinzai School, one of the three Zen sects of Buddhism in Japan.
+It is a Zen Buddhist temple, part of the Haitoku-ji branch of the Rinzai School, which is one of the three Zen sects of Buddhism in Japan.
 The temple burnt down in a large accidental fire in 1717.
 The temple was then rebuilt and is the current building you see today.
-The temple is most famous for the 100 year old Dodan-Tsutsuji (Enkianthus perultas) trees that were planted in the back on the temple when the temple’s Hondo main hall was reconstructed in 1904.
+The temple is most famous for the 100-year-old Dodan-Tsutsuji (Enkianthus perultas) trees that were planted in the back of the temple when the temple’s Hondo main hall was reconstructed in 1904.

 Dodan-Tsutsuji (Enkianthus perultas)

 The huge Dodan-Tsutsuji tree at this temple is said to be more than 100 years old and in the autumn its leaves turn a brilliant red.
 The view of the colored tree from the main temple is like viewing a living painting.
 Visitors can take turns posing in front of the tree and taking pictures.

 The best time to view the Dodan-Tsutsuji is in autumn, usually around November.
 However, the peak viewing time changes yearly depending on weather conditions.
 Best also to arrive before the sun starts to set.

 The Dodan-Tsutsuji tree can also be viewed any time of the year and is a lush green in the spring and summer.